 Does the applicant have to go to a U.S. Consulate for a visa?

 Yes!
 Upon approval, the applicant is required to attend a visa interview at the U.S. Consulate to go through a police, medical, security and immigration history background check prior to being approved for conditional permanent residence.
 After the visa is cleared, the applicant will have six months to enter the U.S. as a lawful permanent resident.
 If the applicant is already in the U.S., then he or she will need to apply for Form I-485, Application for Adjustment of Status to Permanent Residence.

 What happens after you get your Green Card through EB-5 Visa?

 USCIS will usually grant the applicant two years of permanent residence.
 After which the applicant must submit an I-829, Petitioner by Entrepreneur to Remove Conditions.
+As a part of this process, investors must prove that they have not retracted their funds, and that ten jobs have been created.
 Once conditions are removed, Green Cards will be valid for next (10) years.

 When can an EB-5 Visa holder become a U.S. Citizen?

 After completing five (5) years of Permanent Residence in the U.S., the applicant may submit Form N-400, Application for Naturalization to become a U.S. Citizen.
 The applicant will be required to appear for an interview followed by an Oath Ceremony to be sworn as a U.S. Citizen.

 What is the Regional Center Program?

 The Regional Center Program is another avenue to obtain the EB-5 visa.
 A Regional Center is a government approved entity that sponsors investment projects which will create the necessary ten jobs per investor, whether directly or indirectly.
 Regional Centers must be approved and designated by USCIS.